Quantum logic and weak values: Hardy's paradox

 \section{Hardy's paradox}

+Recently, the counter factualstatements of Hardy's paradox were interpreted with the help of weak values\cite{Aha4}, and it was ascertained that they agreed with the values obtained by the corresponding weak measurement\cite{Irvine}\cite{Lundeen}\cite{Yokota}.
+However, this agreement does not warrant the validity of the interpretation, as the meaning of the weak measurements has been interpreted only operationally.
+Thus, we should not explain weak values based on the corresponding weak measurement.
+Rather, the meaning of a weak measurement should be clarified by investigating the corresponding weak values.

-Recently, counter-factual statements on Hardy's paradox was interpreted in terms of weak values\cite{Aha4} and they were actually measured\cite{Irvine}\cite{Lundeen}\cite{Yokota} by weak measurement.
-We examine them based on the discussion in the previous section.
+We investigate the weak values in Hardy's paradox based on the discussion in the previous section.

-A device composed of an electron Mach-Zehnder interferrometer (MZI$^-$) and that of positrons (MZI$^+$) is examined.
-There is a domain(OL) where both of MZIs overlap.
-We assume pair annihilation must occur if an electron(e$^-$) and a positron(e$^+$) exist simultaneously in OL.
-The length between two beam-splitters BS1$^{-(+)}$ and BS2$^{-(+)}$ is adjusted so as to let e$^-$ (e$^+$) detected by a detector C$^{-(+)}$ without exception in a solo MZI$^{-(+)}$ experiment.
-Conversely, detection by another detector D$^{-(+)}$ implies that obstacles exist on either path.
+As shown in Fig. 1, a device composed of an electron Mach-Zehnder interferrometer (MZI$^-$) and a similar machine with positrons (MZI$^+$) is examined.
+OL is the domain where these two MZIs overlap.
+We assume that pair annihilation must occur if an electron (e$^-$) and a positron (e$^+$) exist simultaneously in OL.
+The length between BS1$^{-(+)}$ and BS2$^{-(+)}$ is adjusted to let e$^-$ (e$^+$) be detected by a detector C$^{-(+)}$ without exception in a solo MZI$^{-(+)}$ experiment.
+Conversely, detection by a detector D$^{-(+)}$ implies that obstacles exist on either path.

-Considered is a case where pair annihilation does not occur and e$^{-}$ and e$^+$ are detected by D$^-$ and D$^+$, respectively.
+We consider the case where the pair annihilation does not occur and e$^{-}$ and e$^+$ are detected by D$^-$ and D$^+$, respectively.
 The initial state $|\Phi\rangle$ and the final state $|\Psi\rangle$ are defined as